Jake-OMES/DatabaseProfiler/README.md

 # DatabaseProfiler

+You can download the pre-built [Windows x64 build here](https://github.com/Jake-OMES/DatabaseProfiler/tree/master/DatabaseProfiler/Dist/win-x64).
+There is no install, simply make sure the other two files (`Magick.Native-Q16-x64.dll` and `sni.dll`) are downloaded and in the same folder as `DatabaseProfiler.exe` when you run it.

 # About
 This is a quick and dirty C# .NET console app for automatically generating pictures of database schema info to use in documentation.
 Here is an example of an image created for a schema named `CL` in a database named `LegacySourceCode`: